JoshRWinter/press/README.md

 ## Formatting parameters
 Optional formatting parameters are accepted inside the {} brackets IN THIS ORDER:

+1) Sign flag: optional ' ' (space) when positive signed integers should be printed with a leading space

-	1) Padding flags: zero or one of the following symbols to control how padding is applied 0	The integer parameter should be zero padded, if padding is to be applied
+2) Padding flags: zero or one of the following symbols to control how padding is applied 0	The integer parameter should be zero padded, if padding is to be applied
 	-	The integer parameter should be left-justified

-	2) Representation flags: zero or one of the following symbols to control representation, for unsigned integers x	The unsigned integer parameter should be displayed in base 16 X	Same as above, but with uppercase ABCDEF o (oh) The unsigned integer parameter should be displayed in base 8
+3) Representation flags: zero or one of the following symbols to control representation, for unsigned integers x	The unsigned integer parameter should be displayed in base 16 X	Same as above, but with uppercase ABCDEF o (oh) The unsigned integer parameter should be displayed in base 8

-	2) An optional width parameter (positive integer), that specifies the minimum number of characters to be printed for integers
+4) An optional width parameter (positive integer), that specifies the minimum number of characters to be printed for integers

-	3) An optional precision parameter (positive integer), preceded with a . (dot), that specifies the number of digits after the decimal for floats, and the number of characters to be printed for a string
+5) An optional precision parameter (positive integer), preceded with a . (dot), that specifies the number of digits after the decimal for floats, and the number of characters to be printed for a string

-	4) An optional positional specifier (positive non-zero integer), preceded with an @ (at sign)
+6) An optional positional specifier (positive non-zero integer), preceded with an @ (at sign)

 ## Runtime width and precision
 Instead of specifying width and/or precision in the format string, you may specify at runtime.
-Runtime-specified width and/or precision overrides any specification in the format string
-Surround the parameter with a call to
+Runtime-specified width and/or precision overrides any specification in the format string Surround the parameter with a call to `press::set_width(param, width)` `press::set_prec(param, precision)` `press::set_width_precision(param, width, precision)` E.G. `press::write("this integer has runtime specified width: {}\n", press::set_width(myinteger, 2))`
-`press::set_width(param, width)`
-`press::set_prec(param, precision)`
-`press::set_width_precision(param, width, precision)`
-E.G. `press::write("this integer has runtime specified width: {}\n", press::set_width(myinteger, 2))`